software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ## Perspectives

 This is a list of most frequently used perspectives.
 Other perspectives can be found in the original book.

 ### Security Perspective

+The **Security** perspective ensures that a software system is protected against **unauthorized access**, **malicious attacks**, and **data breaches**.
+Its purpose is to safeguard sensitive information and maintain the **integrity, confidentiality, and availability** of the system.
+This perspective involves identifying potential risks, implementing defenses such as encryption and access controls, and preparing incident response plans.

 * **Purpose**: Ensure that the system is protected against unauthorized access, breaches, and other security threats.